WHAT IS NET ZERO FOOD?

 For example, eating just a serving of avocado once a day contributes approximately 72kg to greenhouse gas emissions per year.
 That is the same of driving 297km with a car, heating a home for 11 days or taking 252 showers lasting eight minutes.

-You probably were not expecting such a high quantity and we can imagine how shock you must be right now.
-As you can see consuming net zero food has a much higher positive impact on the environment than you think and can really make a difference in the fight against climate change.
+You probably were not expecting such a high amount and we can imagine how surprised you may be right now.
+As you can see, consuming net zero food has a much higher positive impact on the environment than you think and can really make a difference in the fight against climate warming.